 Most employers know that the federal Occupational Safety and Health Act (OSHA) requires covered employers to provide a safe workplace for employees.
-(To find out if you are covered by OSHA and to learn about its workplace safety requirements, read Nolo's article OSHA: Complying With Workplace Health and Safety Laws.)
-To prove that you're in compliance -- and ensure that employees know their workplace safety rights -- OSHA also requires employers to meet a number of paperwork and reporting requirements.
-Employers who don't comply with these rules risk fines and penalties.
+To prove that you're in compliance—and ensure that employees know their workplace safety rights—your company must meet a number of paperwork and reporting requirements.
+Employers that don't comply with these rules risk fines and penalties.

 All employers covered by OSHA must post the following information:

-In addition, if you are covered by OSHA's recordkeeping requirements described above, you must post a log and summary of occupational illnesses and injuries.
+In addition, if you are covered by OSHA's recordkeeping requirements described above, you must post a log and summary of occupational illnesses and injuries every year.

-You can obtain an OSHA poster from the agency's website at www.osha.gov (in the "About OSHA" section click "publications," then choose "posters" in the drop down list).
+You can obtain an OSHA poster from the agency's website at www.osha.gov (under "News and Publications," select "Publications").
 Most employers will need only the poster titled "Job Safety and Health: It's The Law."

 OSHA compliance officers can enter and inspect your workplace as part of their general enforcement duties or in response to a specific complaint.
 Although you have a right to demand that the officer have an actual warrant before conducting the inspection, once the officer hands you the warrant, you must submit.